MalwareMusashi/flour-mill/README.md

-# flour_mill
+# Flour Mill
-# This is still a work in progress.
-# Auto Recon Tool

-Quick script to automate the boring recon stuff.
-Runs nmap, parses results, then suggests tools based on what ports/services are open.
+Auto recon tool that runs nmap, parses results, and suggests relevant tools based on open ports/services.

 ## What it does